supermemo-wiki/SuperMemoAssistant.Wiki/docs/dev/plugin-dev-guide-2-the-essentials.md

 ##### Keyboard Services

-- [HotKeyManager](plugin-dev-refm-svc-hotkeymanager.md): Your principle mean of registering keyboard hot keys for your users to interact with your Plugin.
-Offers facilities for rebinding hotkeys, saving and loading from configuration, and managing all existing your hot keys.
+- [HotKeyManager](plugin-dev-refm-svc-hotkeymanager.md): Your principle means of registering keyboard hot keys for your users to interact with your Plugin.
+Offers facilities for rebinding hotkeys, saving and loading from configuration, and managing all existing hot keys.
-- [KeyboardHotKey](plugin-dev-refm-svc-keyboardhotkey.md): A lower-level mean of registering hot keys.
+- [KeyboardHotKey](plugin-dev-refm-svc-keyboardhotkey.md): A lower-level means of registering hot keys.
 Enables you to directly register a hot key with a callback, without any of the facilities of HotKeyManager, or set a callback for every key stroke.
-HotKeyManager uses this service behind the scene.
+HotKeyManager uses this service behind the scenes.
 - **KeyboardHotKeyLegacy**: An obsolete version of the KeyboardHotKey service.
 Only use if you know what you are doing.

 ##### Configuration Services

 - [Configuration](plugin-dev-refm-svc-configuration.md): The preferred way of saving and loading configuration data.
-Will serialize your configuration objects to separate json file, and store them in your SMA Config folder.
+It will serialize your configuration objects into a separate json file, and store it in your SMA Config folder.
 - [SharedConfiguration](plugin-dev-refm-svc-configuration.md#shared-configuration): Same as **Configuration**, but stores the files a folder accessible across all Plugins.
 - [CollectionConfiguration](plugin-dev-refm-svc-configuration.md#collection-configuration): Same as **Configuration**, but stores the files in the `sma\configs\<Your-Plugin-Name>\` folder of the open collection.
 Use this when the configuration data is specific to the collection, and should be available across all computers (e.g. if the user is synchronizing his collection on several computers).